Hôpital Temporaire d'Arc-en-Barrois: Personnel

 Hôpital Temporaire's voluntary hospital personnel included a significant number of writers, poets, artists and illustrators.
 Lady Kathleen Scott organized the hospital's small auto ambulance service and led a contingent of volunteer drivers and orderlies to Arc-en-Barrois in January 1915.
 Henry Tonks, retired doctor, painter and Slade Art School Professor was among Lady Scott's recruits, a founding member of the hospital serving from January to April 1915 as anaesthetist and ward physician.
 John Masefield, Britain's future Poet Laureate, served a six-week term as a volunteer orderly during the spring of 1915.
 The English poet Laurence Binyon, volunteered as a hospital orderly during 1915 and 1916.
 His ward experiences among wounded French soldiers inspired his poems, "Fetching the Wounded", "The Distant Guns", "Men of Verdun", and "La Patrie".
 The English Impressionist painter, Wilfrid de Glehn and his American-born wife, artist Jane Emmet de Glehn, were among Hôpital Temporaire's first volunteers; Wilfrid served as hospital orderly, military interpreter and ambulance driver; Jane supervised laundry and tea service and sketched soldiers' portraits for the benefit of a limb prosthetics fund.
 British architect Edmund Fisher, son of historian Herbert William Fisher worked as an orderly in 1915, helping with carpentry and X-ray work.
-Other notable artists were children's book illustrator Frank Adams; painter William Radford Dakin, a former obstetrician and physician; and lithographer Arthur Cadogan Blunt.
+Other notable artists were children's book illustrator Frank Adams (illustrator); painter William Radford Dakin, a former obstetrician and physician; and lithographer Arthur Cadogan Blunt.